 Will join the values to produce:

 Spreadsheets are much easier to work with when you have a fixed data set.
-However, if you’re adding new data at regular intervals, perhaps a new row every week, there’s often some regular maintenance required to keep your functions working.
+However, if you’re adding new data at regular intervals, perhaps a new row every week, there’s often some maintenance required to keep your functions working.

 =INDEX(A:A,1,1) for example will always return the first cell in column A.

-3. Import data into Google Sheets
+3. How to import data into Google Sheets using IMPORT functions

-One of Google Sheet’s more unexpected features are its import functions.
+One of Google Sheets’ more unexpected features are its IMPORT functions.